 - 1 pint grape tomatoes, halved

-- 1 large red bell pepper, diced
+- 1 large red bell pepper, diced (about 1 ¼ cups)

 - 3 tablespoons red wine vinegar

-- 1/4 cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

-- 1 1/2 teaspoons dried oregano
+- 1 ½ teaspoons dried oregano

 - optional: diced red onions and kalamata olives

 - Combine cucumbers, grape tomatoes, red bell pepper, beans, and feta cheese in a large mixing bowl.
 If using olives and red onions, add them, too.

 - In a small bowl or a measuring cup, whisk together red wine vinegar, olive oil, oregano, salt and pepper.